prashantkumar1190/mi_phone_builds/README.md

 # blrpool

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.